RackHD/docs/docs/rackhd/graphs.rst

 API Commands for Graphs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following are common API commands that can be used when running the *on-http* process.
+The following are  API commands that can be used when running the *on-http* process.

 **Get Available Graphs in the Library**